 Where the complaint progresses to stage three, a panel will be constituted to hear the complaint, consisting of at least three individuals who were not directly involved in the matters detailed in the complaint, and at least one independent panel member.
-The independent panel member will not be a member, trustee or employee of the Academy.
-The Academy will also ensure the independent panel member does not have any clear connection with the school.
+The independent panel member will not be a member, trustee or employee of the academy.
+The academy will also ensure the independent panel member does not have any clear connection with the school.

-The Governor Professional will record the date the escalation request was received, acknowledge receipt of the complaint, and inform the complainant of the scheduled time and date of the panel hearing in writing.
+The clerk will record the date the escalation request was received, acknowledge receipt of the complaint, and inform the complainant of the scheduled time and date of the panel hearing in writing.
 The meeting will be convened within 15 school days of the receipt of the escalation request where possible.
-Where this is not possible, the Governor Professional will provide an anticipated date and ensure the complainant is kept up to date.
+Where this is not possible, the clerk will provide an anticipated date and ensure the complainant is kept up-to-date.

-5 school days' notice will be given to all parties attending the panel hearing, including the complainant.
+$\underline{\mathbf{5}}$ school days' notice will be given to all parties attending the panel hearing, including the complainant.

-Prior to the hearing, the Governor Professional will have written to the complainant informing them of how the review will be conducted.
-The Principal and the Chair of the Trust Board will also have a copy of this letter.
+Prior to the hearing, the clerk will have written to the complainant informing them of how the review will be conducted.
+The headteacher and the chair of trustees will also have a copy of this letter.